poucotm/Log-Highlight/README.md

 #### Customizable Syntax & Color Scheme

-After changing syntax and color scheme in settings, run `Log Hightlight: Generate Custom Syntax & Theme` command.
+After changing syntax and color scheme in **settings**, run `Log Hightlight: Generate Custom Syntax & Theme` command.
 You may have to restart sublime text once.

 #### Bookmarks

 When errors/warnings found, it will add bookmarks for them.
-You can navigate easily with new key binding (`alt+pagedown / up`)
+You can navigate easily with new key binding (`alt+pagedown/up`)

 #### Go To Position

 By double-click, you can go to positions of links like `"../../abc.cpp", 32` or `./abc.v line 234` in a log.
-For relative path, it may automatically searche a base directory near the log file
+For relative path, it may automatically searches a base directory near the log file

 #### Summary Output Panel

 By default, it summarizes error/warning list in a new output panel at the bottom of window

-Settings :
+#### Settings :

 ```java
 {
 	// enable context menu